 Case data is available on NJDG for both civil and criminal cases with the ability to perform drill-down analysis based on the age of the case as well as the State and District.

 NJDG works as a monitoring tool to identify, manage & reduce pendency of cases.
 It helps to provide timely inputs for making policy decisions to reduce delays in disposing of cases and helps in reducing case pendency.
 It also facilitates better monitoring of court performance and systemic bottlenecks, and, thus, serves as an efficient resource management tool.
+To track cases related to land disputes, Land Records data of 26 States have been linked with NJDG.

 World Bank praised the National Judicial Data Grid in the Ease of Doing Business report for 2018, that it made possible to generate case management reports, thereby making it easier to enforce contracts.